huijieZH/ProgressLabeller/README.md

     |-- object2
         |-- object2.obj
     ...
-|-- recon                      # reconstruction result, its files could either
+|-- reconstruction package     # reconstruction result, the package name could be random, its files could either
                                # be generated from our pipline or created from other methods.
     |-- campose.txt            # Name should be the same.
 Camera poses file, stored camera pose for each images
     |-- fused.ply              # Name should be the same.
 Reconstructed point clound